verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="new-ui"></a> New user interface

-Version 4 comes with a new shiny appealing user interface, providing more details to show and easy to navigate.
+Verdaccio@4.x comes with a new shiny appealing user interface, providing more details to show and easy to navigate.
 We did major changes in verdaccio web application and everything is designed from scratch.

 ![alt text](./assets/verdaccio-main-page.png "verdaccio@4 detail page")

 ### <a id="new-search-process"></a> New search Process
-In version 3, verdaccio has a limited search functionality and it was all on web ui.
-Verdaccio 4 provides fast and quick search results from backend.
+In version 3, verdaccio has a limited search functionality and it was implemented on browser side.
+Verdaccio@4.x provides fast and quick search results from backend.

 ![alt text](./assets/nsp.gif)

-### <a id="register-info"></a> Registry information
+### <a id="register-info"></a> Register information
-Registry information is now easily accessible.
+Register information can be easily accessible and can be seen by clicking on `information` icon in header.

 ![alt text](./assets/register-info.gif)

 ### <a id="package-card"></a> Packages
-Now package card provides more information about a package, easy to open issues and read the documentation without navigating into package details.
+New Package card provides more information about a package, easy to open issues and documentation link of package without navigating into package details.

-**Order**: Verdaccio@4 has a basic support for package ordering from `config.yaml`.
+**Order**: Verdaccio@4.x has a basic support for package ordering from `config.yaml`.
 The package list can be sorted ascending & descending.
 [Find out more](https://verdaccio.org/docs/en/webui#configuration)

 ### <a id="detailed-page"></a> Detailed Page
-We have detailed package in a more categorized manner for readme, dependencies, version and uplinks.
+New Detailed package in a more categorized manner for readme, dependencies, version and uplinks.

 ![alt text](./assets/detail-page.png "verdaccio@4 detail page")

 ### <a id="package-sidebar"></a> Package sidebar

 Package sidebar includes most relevant information from package metadata.
-You can open an issue, see readme and download the package tarball.
-It also clearly shows the package's minimum requirements on node and npm.
+You can open an issue,see readme and download the package tarball.
+It is also clearly shows the package's minimum requirements on node and npm.

 Also package sidebar shows *Author*, *Maintainers* and *Contributors* in different sections.
-When you click on anyone one of the avatar, you'll be able to contact that person via email.
+When you click on person avatar, you'll be able to contact that person via email.

 ## <a id="router-api-ui"></a> New Router APIs
-Till, verdaccio@2 we have hash router implementation on frontend application routes.
+Till, verdaccio@3 we have hash router implementation on frontend application routes.
 We faced a lot of problem with hash router in readme section.
 Readmes also uses (#) hash for the heading tags and anchor elements.

-In verdaccio@3, we moves hash router to more cleaner look to browser router.
+In verdaccio@3, we migrated hash router to browser router with more cleaner look.
 (No more hashes in URLs).

 ## <a id="unpublish-package-role"></a> Unpublish packages role